JadCombreau/Analytical_circular/UpdateMonitoring.md

 ### Which files to import ?

-To execute the script __Update Monitoring__ correctly, we need to import Python libraries.
+To execute the script __Update Monitoring__ correctly, we need to import some Python libraries.
 The table below lists all the imports to be made :

 | Import name | Import location |